 In reality, SEO specialists collect bits of official information and combine them with analytical data to piece together the Google puzzle.
 Meanwhile, Google changes rules regularly, making the puzzle-solving ever so interesting.

-However, in the last month, certain information about Google’s algorithm for ranking web pages surfaced that was not intended to be seen by those most interested in seeing them (SEO professionals).
+However, in the last month, certain information about Google’s algorithm for ranking web pages surfaced that was not intended to be seen by those most interested in seeing them (professional SEO consultants).
 The following chapters take apart Google processes, analyze the new evidence, and discuss how it will influence SEO strategies.

 Google Algorithm Technologies